+Before driving through any unfamiliar state, it’s a good idea to know about any laws or circumstantial regulations that could apply to you.
 While most of the driving laws in Arkansas are fairly standard, there are a few you’ll want to make note of before you hit the road.

 It used to be the case that the BAC limit might differ from one state to the next, but all states currently have their limit set at 0.08% for non-commercial drivers.
 Professional drivers, typically defined as those operating trucks over 7,000 pounds or carrying paying passengers, are limited to a BAC of 0.04%.
 As in most states, repeat DUI or DWI offenders in Arkansas face more severe consequences each time they are caught.

 - First offense: Fine of $150-1,000, jail time of 24 hours to a maximum of 1 year.
 Six month suspension of driver’s license and/or interlocking ignition device required to drive.